Inseparable local uniformization: Introduction

 (iii) Thus, Theorem \ref{insepunif} implies that local uniformization would follow from local uniformization of hypersurfaces in $\bfA^{d+1}$ given by equations of the form $t^p=f(x_1\. x_d)$.
 The latter case is often called the inseparable case, and it was always recognized as an important test case for desingularization methods, where all "bad things" can happen.
 However, the inseparable case was not viewed as the general case.

 (iv) For example, Cossart and Piltant in their proof of local uniformization of threefolds had to study singularities of the form $t^p+g(x_1,x_2,x_3)^{p-1}t+f(x_1,x_2,x_3)=0$, which they call Artin-Shreier case for $g\neq 0$ and inseparable case for $g=0$.
-Moreover, the proof of the Artin-Shreier case required more work in \cite{CP2}. \end{remsect}
+Moreover, the proof of the Artin-Shreier case required a little bit more work in \cite{CP2}. \end{rem}